learningwala/w/m/content/about-me.md

 - **Workshops & Camps:** I’ve facilitated over 50 workshops, camps, and sessions for children and teachers on a wide range of topics, including design thinking, nature education, film making, civic problem-solving, creative computing, film appreciation, interdisciplinary projects, and experiential learning. (you can see documentation here --> [work](/work))

-- **Continued Learning:** I’ve pursued numerous online and offline courses in areas like child development, geo-inquiry projects, project-based learning, nature and climate education, creative computing, children's literature writing, and screenwriting, from institutions like the National Geographic Society, Green School Bali, Eklavya Foundation, and MIT Media Lab.
+- **Continued Learning:** I’ve pursued numerous online and offline courses in areas like child development, geo-inquiry projects, project-based learning, nature and climate education, creative computing, children's literature writing, and screenwriting from institutions like the National Geographic Society, Green School Bali, Eklavya Foundation, and MIT Media Lab.

 - **Faculty Member:** For the past five years, I’ve been part of the faculty team for the *Child Development, Learning & Special Needs* course at the Eklavya Foundation.